google/libphonenumber/resources/timezones/README.md

 Note that, due to our using stable CLDR timezone IDs, we do not change the ID for an existing timezone when the name of a region or subdivision changes.
-The The library returns the *ID*, which you may use to get the localised name from CLDR.
+The library returns the *ID*, which you may use to get the localised name from CLDR.